Skip to main content

 Cassie Sheets, Executive Director

-Cassie Sheets has been an educator for two decades, teaching students from preschool to college.
+Cassie Sheets has been an educator for over two decades, teaching students from preschool to college.
 She moved to Montana in 2009, worked in the nonprofit sector, earned a Master's in Sociology from University of Montana, and taught as an adjunct in the department for several years.
 Then she transitioned to the publishing industry, earning a Master's in Children's Literature, running the Boston Globe-Horn Book Awards, and working for School Library Journal as a teacher educator.
-She earned a Master of Education in Teaching & Learning from University of Montana and returned to K-12 work as Writing Coaches of Montana's Executive Director in 2020.
+She returned to K-12 work as Writing Coaches of Montana's Executive Director in 2020 and earned a Master of Education in Teaching & Learning from University of Montana in 2023.
 She is thrilled to support innovative literacy pedagogy fueled by community relationships.
-She enjoys home life with her husband, toddler daughter, and cat.
+She enjoys home life with her husband, toddler, and newborn.

 • Jeanne Wdowin, Flathead Coordinator